How Does Google Rank Videos?

 The system described in the patent relies upon a video annotation index to help searchers find videos or parts of videos that may be relevant to their queries.

 For example, a video that contains a clip or image of a dolphin swimming in the ocean might have that part of the video labeled with keywords such as “dolphin,” “swimming,” “ocean,” and so on.

 There are a number of methods mentioned in the patent that might be used to help rank a part of a video for a particular query.

 Click-through data may help to determine whether a keyword is appropriate for a particular video.
 If the same thumbnail image from a video gets chosen on a search for a particular query by a number of searchers, that may indicate a positive association between the query terms and the video.

-A similarity search between images and audio from a video, and a labeled training dataset, which contains stock images and audio clips which have meta data associated with them can help to identify the unlabeled images and audio from the video.
+A similarity search between images and audio from a video and a labeled training dataset, which contains stock images and audio clips that have metadata associated with them can help to identify the unlabeled images and audio from the video.
 An example of Google using similarity searches can be found in the Google Similar Images search.